On a diffuse interface model for incompressible viscoelastic two-phase flows

 \subsection{Outline}

 The rest of the paper unfolds as follows.
 In Section \ref{sec:preliminaries}, we explain the notations and provide some auxiliary lemmata.
-Then, we present the main assumptions and the definition of weak solutions to \eqref{Eqs:Model-modified}.
-In Section \ref{sec:B} we study the tensor-valued equation for the left Cauchy--Green tensor with $\eta$-regularization in three dimensions.
-The well-posedness is of particular significance and is obtained by a Galerkin approximation and an entropy regularization.
-Section \ref{sec:regularized} is devoted to the analysis of the regularized system, which is solved with a novel hybrid time discretization scheme and the Leray--Schauder principle.
-In Section \ref{sec:proof-of-weak-solution} we finish the proof of Theorem \ref{thm:main} (the existence of weak solutions to \eqref{Eqs:Model-modified}) by passing to the limit in the regularization, i.e., $\eta \to 0$, together with a uniform estimate derived in Section \ref{sec:a-priori-reg} and a stronger estimate for $\bbb$ in Section \ref{sec:a-priori-reg-strong}.
-Additionally, in Appendix \ref{sec:derivation} we provide a thermodynamically consistant derivation of the diffuse interface model \eqref{Eqs:Model} via local dissipation laws.
-In particular, we include the derivation of the equation for the left Cauchy--Green tensor.
+In Section \ref{sec:B} we study the tensor-valued equation for the {tensor $\bbb$} with $\eta$-regularization in three dimensions.
+The well-posedness is of particular significance and is obtained by a Galerkin approximation and an energy regularization.
+Section \ref{sec:regularized} is devoted to the analysis of the regularized system, which is approximated by a hybrid time discretization scheme.
+Here the discrete solution is solved by a fixed-point argument.
+In Section \ref{sec:proof-of-weak-solution} we finish the proof of Theorem \ref{thm:main} (the existence of weak solutions to \eqref{eqs:Model}) by passing to the limit in the regularization, i.e., $\eta \to 0$, together with a uniform estimate derived in Section \ref{sec:a-priori-reg} and a stronger estimate for $\bbb$ in Section \ref{sec:a-priori-reg-strong}.
+Additionally, in Appendix \ref{sec:derivation} we provide a thermodynamically consistant derivation of the diffuse interface model \eqref{eqs:Model} via local dissipation laws.
+In particular, we include the derivation of the equation for the {tensor $\bbb$}.